HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/t_inst_use_database_wizard_db2.md

 **Notes:**

--   If you are using Linux on IBM® System z® with the DASD driver, the SQL scripts are located in the connections.s390.sql/application\_subdirectory directory of the HCL Connections setup directory or installation media.
+-   If you are using DASD driver, the SQL scripts are located in the connections.s390.sql/application\_subdirectory directory of the HCL Connections setup directory or installation media.
--   If you are using Linux on IBM System z with the SCSI driver, back up the connections.s390.sql directory and rename the connections.sql directory to connections.s390.sql.
+-   If you are using SCSI driver, back up the connections.s390.sql directory and rename the connections.sql directory to connections.s390.sql.
 -   \(AIX only\) Download and install the following packages from the [AIX Toolbox for Linux Applications](http://www-03.ibm.com/systems/power/software/aix/linux/toolbox/date.html) webpage:

     gtk2-2.10.6, pango-1.14.5, fontconfig-2.4.2, pkg-config-0.19, libjpeg-6b, freetype2-2.3.9, expat-2.0.1, zlib-1.2.3, xft-2.1.6, xcursor-1.1.7, glib-1.2.10, glib2-2.12.4, atk-1.12.3, gettext-0.10.40, libpng-1.2.32, and libtiff-3.8.2